Choosing with unknown causal information: Action-outcome probabilities for decision making can be grounded in causal models: Limitations

 \section{Limitations}

 We are working within the classical rationality assumption.
 Rationality can be ultimately thought of as a \textit{consistent} or coherent way of making choices, but the precise definition has been a subject of debate.
 See \cite{ellsberg1961risk,gilboa2009decision} and \cite{machina2014ambiguity} for critiques of the Savage Rationality Axioms.
-Another line of decision making, from a descriptive point of view, has been developed by psychologists and economists; see \cite{TverskyKahneman74,kahneman1979prospect,kahneman2000choices}.

-We are considering causal graphical models as the representation of causal relations in the environment, and we are considering stochastic causal relations according to the manipulationist interpretation, which is one among many.
-We have favoured causal graphical models over other alternatives since it has been argued that several cognitive processes, such as causal reasoning, can be best represented as graphical models \citep{danks2014unifying,sloman2015causality,hagmayer2016causal}.
+We have favored causal graphical models over other alternatives since it has been argued that several cognitive processes, such as causal reasoning, can be best represented as graphical models \citep{danks2014unifying,sloman2015causality,hagmayer2016causal}.